-The Board of Bar Commissioners ("BBC") has approved the budget for the 2019 calendar year.
+The Board of Bar Commissioners ("BBC") has approved the budget for the 2020 calendar year.
 The budget is available in its entirety on the State Bar website at www.nmbar.org.
 Members wishing to receive a printed copy may do so by calling (505)797-6000 or 800-87NMBAR (800-876-6227).
 The first page of the budget provides the total proposed expenditures by categories, while the remaining pages provide explanations and further breakouts of the expenditures within each category.
-The total expenditures for the State Bar in 2019 are budgeted to be \$3,052,760.
-Of this amount, \$812,000 will be funded by non-licensing revenue, \$2,107,850 will be funded by licensing fees, and \$132,910 will be funded by prior year net assets (see Chart at page 1).
+The total expenditures for the State Bar in 2020 are budgeted to be \$3,112,243.
+Of this amount, \$865,500 will be funded by non-licensing revenue, \$2,148,000 will be funded by licensing fees, and \$98,743 will be funded by prior year net assets (see Chart at page 1).

-Effective September 1, 2018, the State Bar assumed administration of the Minimum Continuing Legal Education ("MCLE") program, as ordered by the New Mexico Supreme Court.
-The August 31st Order from the Supreme Court provided that all remaining funds, financial accounts, and tangible assets would be transferred to the State Bar to facilitate the transition and continued operation of the MCLE program.
-The BBC has characterized the net assets received from MCLE as "board designated net assets" and will begin to utilize a portion of these net assets in 2019 to fund a database infrastructure project.
+The BBC has characterized the prior year net assets received in 2018 from the Minimum Continuing Legal Education (MCLE) program as "board designated net assets" and will utilize the balance of these net assets in 2020 to complete the database infrastructure project.
 The project is designed to combine the State Bar and MCLE member databases into one centralized database, as well as to improve the features of the database to provide an enhanced online experience for State Bar members in the future.